LuisFelipeLeivaH/MODI-Retina/README.md

 Once the entire training has been completed a copy with all training simulations information will be copied to a matlab/data foldier right after the MODI_r* foldier.
 This documents are needed for the data analysis but the champion runs with the information stored in the bin foldier.

 If you want to understand more about the project please generate its documentation (see Documentation section).
 A document in html and latex will be created.
-To open the document in html you need a browser and open the 'docs' foldier, then in 'html' and finaly open the file 'index.html'
+To open the document in html you need a browser and open the 'docs' foldier, then in 'html' and finally open the file 'index.html'

 ## Data analysis